thibault-cne/wordle-and-solver/README.md

 $ ./solver
 ```

-# Warnings
-Has I continue to maintain the website and the solver, both arent finished in their development.

 # Issues
 Their is still some issues especially on the solver part.
 I have problems on the way I cut the tree for calculation and for steps.
 If you have tips or any kind of advice, your welcome.